 This is used to declare two pieces of metadata used by Dat.
-It includes a type string with the value hyperdrive and content binary value that holds the public key of the content feed that this metadata feed represents.
-When you share a Dat, the metadata key is the main key that gets used, and the content feed key is linked from here in the metadata.
+It includes a type string with the value hyperdrive and content binary value that holds the public key of the content register that this metadata register represents.
+When you share a Dat, the metadata key is the main key that gets used, and the content register key is linked from here in the metadata.

-After the header the feed will contain many filesystem Node entries:
+After the header the file will contain many filesystem Node entries: